MichaelBelousov/MichaelBelousov.github.io/src/src/blog/funding-open-source-with-profiling.md

 <!-- TODO: check linux foundation Census 3 for some quotes -->

 These days almost all software projects have some sort of open source dependency.
-If not explicitly, congrats, but perhaps you've written it in a programming languae that is open source?
+If not explicitly, congrats, but perhaps you've written it in a programming language that is open source?

 It often comes up that we don't pay these people anything.
 You've probably seen the essential XKCD post: